Stable ALS Approximation in the TT-Format for Rank-Adaptive Tensor Completion: Conclusions

 \section{Conclusions}

-In this article, we have demonstrated that the most successful completion algorithms do not behave continuously with rank changes and that existing rank adaption methods suffer from this. \\ In order to correct this, as proven for SALSA, we suggested a regularization motivated by averaged micro-steps in order to uncouple the optimization of a discrete, technical rank.
-While the exact derivation and implementation of SALSA is presumably improvable, we take the notable numerical results as indication that \textit{stability (under truncation)} is a worthwhile property.
-Briefly said, SALSA can crack harder problems by investing an advanced amount of time.
-Let it be mentioned that, although we focused on tensor completion (with possibly small sampling sets), the derivations given in this paper allow for a straightforward generalization to arbitrary semi-elliptic problems. \\ The computational complexity remains the same and it poses an open question whether it can be reduced.
-Furthermore, it may be possible to adapt the presented ideas to manifold based method. \\ \FloatBarrier
+In this article, we have demonstrated that the most successful completion algorithms are very sensitive to rank changes and that existing rank adaption methods suffer from this. \\ In order to correct this, as proven for SALSA, we suggested a regularization motivated by averaged microsteps in order to uncouple the optimization of a discrete, technical rank.
+While there is likely room for improvements \newwo{and rigorous convergence bounds remain subject to future work}, we take the \newwo{noteworthy} numerical results as indication that \textit{stability (under truncation)} is a worthwhile property.
+The computational complexity of SALSA is further reduced to the minimal order through use of a coarse cg method.
+Although we focused on tensor completion (with possibly small sampling sets), the derivations given in this paper allow for a generalization to other semi-elliptic problems.
+Furthermore, it may be possible to adapt the presented ideas to manifold based methods \newwo{such as RTTC}.